 It's highly flexible, so you can set your own timetable and study at your own pace.
 You can get started right away with a small deposit, and pay the rest with an interest-free payment plan.

 Plus, you’ll be supported throughout your studies by your professional AAT tutor and our excellent student support team.

 That’s why our AAT Foundation level pass rate is a brilliant 97%.

 *Based on 1,008 exam sittings and 979 passes by ICS Learn AAT Foundation (Level 2) (AQ2013) students between July 2015 and June 2016.

-If the AAT Foundation Certificate in Accounting (Level 2) isn’t right for you, have a look at the AAT Advanced Diploma in Accounting (Level 3) or the AAT Foundation and Advanced Combined Course (Level 4).
+If the AAT Foundation Certificate in Accounting (Level 2) isn’t right for you, have a look at the AAT Advanced Diploma in Accounting (Level 3).

 The AAT Foundation Certificate in Accounting (AQ2016 Syllabus) sits on the Qualifications and Credit Framework at Level 2, or Level 5 in the Scottish system.

 This qualification has a Total Qualification Time (TQT) value of 340 hours.
 The TQT is a measure of how long it will take to complete a qualification and includes the Guided Learning Hours as well as any unsupervised learning and time spent on independent research.

 The course consists of five separate units.
 They are: